-- 4. The applicant must have acceptable landlord references.
+4. The applicant must have acceptable landlord references.
 Landlord references will be obtained for each applicant for the previous five years.
-The references will review if the applicant is current on rent payments, the number of times late, if court action has been taken at any time, how well the rental community has been maintained, whether or not there have been unauthorized occupants and whether the landlord would lease to the applicant again.
+The references will review if the applicant is current on rent payments, the number of times late, if court action has been taken at any time, how well the rental property has been maintained, whether or not there have been unauthorized occupants and whether the landlord would lease to the applicant again.
 Each one is considered individually and any negative remarks could result in a denial of the application.
-Applicants participating in a rent subsidy program which includes risk mitigation tools for landlords such as allowing special claims will not be denied solely on a negative reference or credit reporting for unpaid rent or money owed to a previous landlord.
-Any applicant who owes past due funds to a previous landlord or to an electric company or municipality for water/sewer (if applicable) will be denied until all funds that are past due have been paid. - 5.
-The applicant and co-applicants must meet the credit policy (refer to Credit Policy). - 6.
-All household members age 18 years of age and older must meet the criminal policy (refer to Criminal Screening Policy). - 7.
+Applicants participating in a rent subsidy program which includes risk mitigation tools for landlord such as allowing special claims will not be denied solely on a negative reference or credit reporting for unpaid rent or money owed to a previous landlord.

+- 5. The applicant and co-applicants must meet the credit policy (refer to Credit Policy). - 6.
+All household members age 18 years of age and older must meet the criminal policy (refer to Criminal Screening Policy.) - 7.
 All applications will be reviewed based on the criteria listed in the afore noted policies and no application will be denied solely based on the reliance of state and federal housing vouchers.

 If an applicant has been notified of an upcoming available unit and they are interested, their application is processed as noted above.
-Upon approval of all criteria the applicant will be notified via phone and letter of acceptance of an available unit.
-The applicant has five (5) business days to respond to accept or deny the unit.
+Upon approval of all criteria the applicant will be notified via phone and letter of acceptance of the date of available unit.
+The applicant has five (5) days to respond to accept or deny the unit.
 A unit is not usually held for more than 30 days to allow an applicant to provide notice to a prior landlord.
 Extenuating circumstances will be reviewed and evaluated on an individual basis for additional time.
-Should the applicant not respond within the five (5) business days, they will be removed from the waiting list and the unit will be offered to the next qualified household on the waiting list.
+Should the applicant not respond within the five (5) days, they will be removed from the waiting list and the unit will be offered to the next qualified household on the waiting list.
 (See I. Withdrawal of Applicant for more details.)